nathanbaleeta/superset-cloner-cli/README.md

 ```
 x-superset-image: &superset-image apache/superset:2.1.0
 ```
-Then switch to the docker directory and update the environment variables as below:
+Then switch to the docker directory and update the environment variables in ```.env-non-dev``` file as below:

 ```
 SUPERSET_ENV=production